ganesh-k17/GolangStudy/intermediate/concurrency/3-goChannels/readme.md

   - switch - Deterministic and will run in sequence to select the matching case.
   - select - Non deterministic as select will chose the case randomly in non deterministic manner.

+## Buffered vs Unbuffered channels

+- Proper use of buffered channel means that you must handle the case where the channel is blocking, which might happen due to waiting on sender/receiver.
+- Buffered channels are useful when you know how many go-routines you have launched, want to limit the number of go-routines you will launch, or want to limit the amount of work that is queued up.

 ## Reference

 - [Geeks for geeks](https://www.geeksforgeeks.org/channel-in-golang/?ref=lbp)